Eddie ‘The Eagle’ Edwards is Great Britain’s first Olympic Ski Jumper.

 As a regular on television and radio, more recently Eddie has been a competitor on BBC1’s Let’s Dance for Sport Relief (making it to the Final on public votes) and was the winner of BBC’s Winter Wipeout and ITV’s Splash.

-Eddie is currently the jump coach on Channel 4’s The Jump.
+Eddie was also the jump coach on Channel 4’s The Jump.

-A major feature film based on Eddie’s inspirational life story has been released worldwide – ‘Eddie The Eagle‘, featuring Hugh Jackman and Taron Egerton.
+A major feature film based on Eddie’s inspirational life story was released worldwide – ‘Eddie The Eagle‘, featuring Hugh Jackman and Taron Egerton.